 There are plenty of things you can do to get out of the creative rut.
 Plenty of ways to overcome the creative block.
 But we often forget the simplest and the most obvious one, and it is to do nothing.
 Sometimes, the best way is to retreat, to take a step back from everything and just be.
 In this amazingly inspiring video, Sean Tucker discusses why retreat can sometimes be the best thing you can do for your creativity.

 In the video, Sean talks about how occasional retreats help him with his creative work.
 In fact, they helped him start this YouTube channel, determine its direction, and set its tone.
-On a personal note, I can strongly relate to his story, even though he describes himself as an introvert, and I think I lean more towards an extrovert.
+On a personal note, I can strongly relate to his story.
 I also find occasional retreats important, not only for my creativity but also for my wellbeing.
 And I believe that anyone could benefit from them.

 The logic behind all this is pretty simple.
 We live in a pretty hectic world; we’re constantly bombed by content and information.
 Because of all this, as Sean puts it, we have many thoughts every day that we never finish.
 When we briefly get away from work and from the “outside world” as I like to call it, it allows us to stop and think.
 To really look into our inner world and focus on our thoughts and ideas.
 To “finish the thoughts” that we started thinking when a phone, an email, or a coworker interrupted us.